 ii) When practicing Task 2 answers, use your newly found ideas and knowledge on various subjects to write different points in an essay.

-iii) Try to present examples and logics that you’ve got from newspaper articles or reports.
+iii) Try to present examples and logic that you’ve got from newspaper articles or reports.

-iv) You can also learn some new sentence structures and other grammars in your essay writing.
+iv) You can also learn some new sentence structures and other grammar in your essay writing.

-v) Show your writings to an English language expert who can correct your mistakes.
+v) Show your writing to an English language expert who can correct your mistakes.